French Algeria: Fly Whisk Incident (April 1827)

 In the 1790s, France had contracted to purchase wheat for the French army from two merchants in Algiers, Messrs.
-Bacri and Busnach, and was in arrears paying them.
+Bakri and Busnach, and was in arrears paying them.
 Bakri and Busnach owed money to the dey and claimed they could not pay it until France paid its debts to them.
 The dey had unsuccessfully negotiated with Pierre Deval, the French consul, to rectify this situation, and he suspected Deval of collaborating with the merchants against him, especially when the French government made no provisions in 1820 to pay the merchants.
 Deval's nephew Alexandre, the consul in Bône, further angered the dey by fortifying French storehouses in Bône and La Calle, contrary to the terms of prior agreements.

 After a contentious meeting in which Deval refused to provide satisfactory answers on 29 April 1827, the dey struck Deval with his fly whisk.
 Charles X used this slight against his diplomatic representative to first demand an apology from the dey, and then to initiate a blockade against the port of Algiers.
 France demanded that the dey send an ambassador to France to resolve the incident.
 When the dey responded with cannon fire directed toward one of the blockading ships, the French determined that more forceful action was required.